tc39/proposal-observable/EventTargetObservable.md

 `<|,,,,,,,,,,,,,,,,8,,,,,,,,,,,9,,,,,,,|>`

-Note that none of the data in the first inner Observable makes it into the flattened stream, because the inner Observable does not notify prior to the notification of a new inner Observable.
-Consequently the `switchLatest` combinator unsubscribes from the previous inner Observable before that Observable has the opportunity to notify.
-The second inner Observable only has the opportunity to notify `8` prior to the arrival of a new inner Observable, which notifies `9` and completes.
-Shortly thereafter the outer Observable completes, thus completing the flattened Observable.
+Note that none of the data in the first inner `Observable` makes it into the flattened stream, because the first inner `Observable` does not notify prior to the notification of a new inner `Observable`.
+Consequently the `switchLatest` combinator unsubscribes from the previous inner `Observable` before that `Observable` has the opportunity to notify.
+The second inner `Observable` only has the opportunity to notify `8` prior to the arrival of a new inner `Observable`, which notifies `9` and completes.
+Shortly thereafter the outer `Observable` completes, thereby completing the flattened Observable.

 Here's an example of `switchLatest` being used to build an auto-complete box: